Liolaemus azarai

-The Azara's Lizard (Liolaemus azarai) is a species of lizard in the family Liolaemidae.
+Liolaemus azarai, or Azara's Lizard, is a species of lizard in the family Liolaemidae.
 The species is native to Argentina and Paraguay.

 Etymology

 The specific name, azarai, is in honor of Spanish naturalist Félix de Azara.

 Geographic range

 L. azarai is found in northeastern Argentina (Corrientes Province), and adjacent southern Paraguay (Itapúa Department, Misiones Department).

 Habitat

 The preferred natural habitat of L. azaai is sand dunes in savanna, at an altitudes around 240 m (around 800 ft).